embira/gitlab/docs/gitlab.md

     ```
     See also: ​http://urashita.com/archives/3074

-* [Host by subdirectory](subdirectory): is the better to modify the meta template then the result configure files.
+* [Host by subdirectory](subdirectory): is the better to modify the meta template than the result configure files.

     * `/opt/gitlab/embedded/cookbooks/gitlab/templates/default/gitlab.yml.erb`